 Under the umbrella of Open Process and our aim to provide tangible skills for storytellers from all walks of life, the Orchard Project is excited to announce our new community initiative: The 518 Monologues.

-In this vein, we will be accepting every monologue that is submitted until we reach 518.
+No matter what their theatrical background or experience, we would love anyone with a connection to the Capital region to contribute and submit to the 518 Monologues.
+Everyone—no matter their identity, age, or experience—is encouraged to submit their monologue and be featured in our future online archive.
+We don’t believe that any monologue is more deserving of submission than another and in this vein, we will be accepting every monologue that is submitted until we reach 518.
 However, it should be noted that the Orchard Project maintains the right to deny submissions that are derogatory in nature or unable to be performed live.

 Call for Teaching Artists